Yoga Teacher Training

 Yes.
 If you have previously maintained a regular practice but have had a break due to life circumstances such as relocation, injury, pregnancy, or other commitments, you are still welcome to apply.

-We simply ask that applicants feel ready to re-engage with a consistent practice before beginning the training.
+We simply ask that you feel ready to re-engage with a consistent practice before the training begins.

 Can I join the training if I am pregnant or recently postpartum?